Christine Towers will be speaking about “Supporting People to Have a Good Life as They Grow Older” at Learning Disability Today London 2019.

-Supporting People with Intellectual Disabilities to Have a Good Life as They Grow Older: training pack
+Supporting People with Intellectual Disabilities to Have a Good Life as They Grow Older A Training Resource

 These new resources address a significant gap in the knowledge and practice of supporting people with learning disabilities as they grow older.
 Both aim to help staff and others to improve their understanding of how growing older may affect individuals, and ways of providing good support to people with learning disabilities so that they can: